-Since 1998, the FIG Task Force on Standards has provided the necessary coordination in planning of activity to achieve these goals, recognising that it is through the Commissions and Member Associations that most of the necessary work and liaison will be achieved.
-The new structural arrangements proposed embed standards activity more explicitly in the workplans of Commissions and PIs, with a network of Commission representatives providing overall coordination of activity, and advice to Council as necessary.
-The roles are described in more detail in Section D of this Guide.
+Since 1998, the FIG Task Force on Standards - and subsequently the FIG Standards Network - have provided the necessary coordination in planning of activity to achieve these goals, recognising that it is through the Commissions and Member Associations that most of the necessary work and liaison will be achieved.
+The standardisation roles of the various elements of FIG's structure are described in more detail in Section D of this Guide.